MacRusher/ColorWars/README.md

 ColorWars brings new quality with online PVP! :D

-You can play either with computer (when there is no one else online) or other visitors, just join pending invitation or create new one.
+You can play either with computer (when there is no one else online) or with other visitors, just join pending invitation or create new one.

 ## Rules